 And do not take Your Holy Spirit from me.

 Restore to me the joy of Your salvation,

 Psalm 51: 1-2; 10-12

 How about you?
 Are you, like me, grateful for another chance to be grateful?

 Monday, November 15, 2010

 - A homemade food item that the hostess can use later (not something to be shared at the party).
-Examples: a batch of muffins for the next day's breakfast, a loaf of bread (the world's best pumpkin bread recipe here), a sampling of your family's favorite treats.
+Examples: a batch of muffins for the next day's breakfast, a loaf of bread (click here for the world's best pumpkin bread recipe), a sampling of your family's favorite treats.
 By all means tie a festive ribbon on your gift and write a short note telling your hostess how much you appreciate being included in the party.